 Editor’s note: This post was updated on September 29, 2021, to add the Sony ICD-UX570 to the Best list, add notes about using an app recorder, and correct typos.

 The best cheap voice recorder is the Zoom H1n

-The Zoom H1n, formerly known as the Zoom H1, is the best cheap voice recorder.
-It features unidirectional condenser capsules arranged at a 90° XY stereo recording format.
-This portable weighs in at just 59g but is heavily feature-packed.
+The Zoom H1n, formerly known as the Zoom H1, is the best cheap digital voice recorder.
+It features unidirectional condenser capsules arranged at a 90-degree XY stereo recording format.
+This portable weighs in at just 59 grams but is heavily feature-packed.
 You can record a high-quality 24-bit/96kHz WAV file and various MP3 formats.

-It has microSD and microSDHC card slots which allow for 32GB of storage.
-Even if you’re recording lossless WAV files, this should be more than enough to get you through an interview or musical recording session (~15 hours of 24-bit/96kHz recording).
-The microphones can handle up to 120dB SPL loudness levels, so you don’t have to be too concerned about audio clipping.
-What’s more, Zoom has an integrated low-pass filter for eliminating pops and undesirable low-frequency rumbles.
+It has microSD and microSDHC card slots that allow for 32GB of storage.
+Even if you’re recording lossless WAV files, which don’t compress or “lose” any data and therefore take up more storage.
+This should be more than enough to get you through an interview or musical recording session (~15 hours of 24-bit/96kHz recording).
+The microphones can handle up to 120dB(SPL), so you don’t have to be too concerned about audio clipping.
+Zoom even includes an integrated low-pass filter for eliminating pops and undesirable low-frequency rumbles.

 If you’re looking to bridge the gap between amateur and professional, the Zoom H1n is a reliable recorder that does it all for a reasonable price.

 What you should know before getting a voice recorder

 Depending on what context you plan to use the recorder in will dictate what kind of recorder you should get.
 For instance, if you just need something to functionally record audio, say for class notes, a smartphone application may be enough to get the job done.
 However, if you’re a journalist, you may want something more professional (e.g., the Sony ICD-UX570).